kristinemlarson/gnssrefl/README.md

 - nz (GNS, New Zealand)
 - ga (Geoscience Australia)
 - bev (Austria Federal Office of Metrology and Surveying)
+- jp (Geospatial Information Authority of Japan)

 **Example setting the archive:**

 <code>rinex2snr tgho 2020 132 -archive nz</code>

+The Geospatial Institute of Japan uses 6 numbers to specify station names.
+You will be prompted for a username and password.
+This will be saved on your computer for future use.

+<code> rinex2snr 940050 2021 31 -archive jp </code>

 **Run the code for all the data for any year?**